metafacture/metafacture-core/CONTRIBUTING.md

 This section guides you through submitting a bug report for Metafacture.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior and find related reports.

-Before creating bug reports, please check if an issue with this bug [already exists](https://github.com/metafacture/metafacture-core/issues).
+Before creating bug reports, please check if an issue with this bug already exists in the appropriate repository, [e.g. metafacture-core](https://github.com/metafacture/metafacture-core/issues).
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-bug-report).

 **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

 #### How Do I Submit A Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-Create a [new issue on the repository](https://github.com/metafacture/metafacture-core/issues/new).
+Create new issue on the appropriate repository, [e.g. metafacture-core](https://github.com/metafacture/metafacture-core/issues/new).

 Explain the problem and include additional details to help maintainers reproduce the problem: